burgil/cloudflare-fullstack/README.md

 This is basically a worker.

-Where the `pages` folder is basically your static files, where the `index.html` is the root file for the web server:
+The `pages` folder is basically your static files, where the `index.html` is the root file for the web server:

 http://127.0.0.1:8787/helloworld